 A Proven Resource

-Magnum has also entered into a joint venture with Mitsubishi Power Americas—ACES Delta—which will draw on wind and solar energy to produce utility-scale hydrogen, storing it in the underground salt caverns at the Western Energy Hub for use as clean fuel for power generation and other uses.
+Magnum entered into a joint venture with Mitsubishi Power Americas—ACES Delta—which will draw on wind and solar energy to produce utility-scale hydrogen, storing it in the underground salt caverns at the Western Energy Hub for use as clean fuel for power generation and other uses.
 When wind turbines or solar collectors generate excess energy—i.e., more than can be consumed in real time—that power can be utilized instead to drive electrolyzers that will be housed at the ACES Delta site at the Western Energy Hub.
 Electrolyzers use electrical energy to split water into oxygen and hydrogen, a carbon-free fuel, that can be stored in the Hub’s salt caverns and later drawn upon as needed for a variety of uses.
 ACES Delta’s proximity within the Western Interconnection and access to developing hydrogen markets for fuel cell electric vehicles and industrial applications provide an unmatched foundation for growth.